Perinatal Wellness

 • Patient Health Questionnaire-9

-• Postpartum Depression Screening Scale
+• Perinatal Depression Screening Scale

 Treatment

-How can peripartum mood disorders be prevented?
+How can perinatal mood disorders be prevented?

-What are treatments for peripartum mood disorders?
+What are treatments for perinatal mood disorders?

 • Psychotherapy– this is usually the first line of treatment for mild to moderate cases.
 Most research is on the effectiveness of cognitive-behavioral therapy.